njglenn/Nick-Glenn.com/README.md

  <img align="right" src="https://rushainegoulbourne.github.io/Headshot.jpg"  width="450" height="640">

 <p>I am an Economics Ph.D. candidate in the department of Economics Finance and Legal Studies at the University of Alabama.
- My areas of interest are Regional Economics, Urban Economics, and Applied Microeconomics.</p>
+ My areas of interest are Monetary Economics, Macroeconomics, and Digital Currency.</p>

 <p><a href="mailto:rdgoulbourne@crimson.ua.edu">Email me</a></p>